britzl/platypus/README.md

 	end

 ## Jumping
 Platypus supports normal jumps when standing on the ground, wall jumps when in contact with a wall in the air and double jumps.
+You can also perform a "forced" jump that will perform a jump regardless of state.
+This can be useful when implementing rope mechanics and other such functions where there is no ground or wall contact.

 Use `platypus.jump()` to perform a jump and `platypus.abort_jump()` to reduce the height of a jump that is already in progress.

 	function init(self)
 		self.platypus = platypus.create(config)